Papua New Guinea -Keto Tapasi

 Last fall we had a Papua New Guinean coffee that remained a favorite for the duration of our offering it; notes of blood orange and black pepper formed an incredibly unique cup.
 Needless to say, we're excited to have found another that's as good in its own right.
-The Arokara, with its creamy body and lingering, spiced finish, presents clove in the aroma and, in the cup, purple plum, clove, and brown sugar.
-All these components dance well with one another, providing an experience that, while not as immediately exciting as our last, is more layered and well-balanced.
+The Keto, with its creamy body and lingering, tart cherry finish, presents cocoa powder and dark brown sugar in the aroma and, in the cup, all three flavors balance wonderfully..
+All these components dance well with one another, providing an experience is layered and well-balanced.

 From Our Importer

 Keto Tapasi Progress Association was founded in 2008 as an association of smallholder coffee growers from 18 communities and villages in the Eastern Highlands of Papua New Guinea, in the Chuave District.
 The organization has around 375 members, who cooperate and collaborate despite the vast differences in both culture and language between their heritage groups.
 The organization has been Fair Trade–certified since 2011 and certified organic since 2014, and has used the premiums it receives to invest in depulpers as well as warehouse space and transportation.